ysugimoto/grpc-graphql-gateway/README.md

 #=> {"data":{"goodbye":{"message":"Good-bye, GraphQL Gateway!"},"hello":{"message":"Hello, GraphQL Gateway!"}}}
 ```

-That's the most simple way :-) to learn more, please see following resources:
+That's the most simple way :-) to learn more, please see the following resources:

 - `graphql.proto` Plugin option definition.
-See comment section for custom usage (e.g mutation).
+See a comment section for custom usage (e.g mutation).
-- [example/greeter](https://github.com/ysugimoto/grpc-graphql-gateway/tree/master/example/greeter) Example fileset of above usage.
+- [example/greeter](https://github.com/ysugimoto/grpc-graphql-gateway/tree/master/example/greeter)  Files of above usage.
-- [example/starwars](https://github.com/ysugimoto/grpc-graphql-gateway/tree/master/example/starwars) Common implementation for GraphQL explanation, the starwars API example
+- [example/starwars](https://github.com/ysugimoto/grpc-graphql-gateway/tree/master/example/starwars) Common implementation for GraphQL explanation, the StarWars API example

 ## Limitations

-This plugin have many kind of limitations to use Some of things may solved, and no longer solved.
+This plugin has many kinds of limitations to use Some of the things may be solved and no longer be solved.
-The most of limitations come from the IDL's power of expression -- many kind of GraphQL schema feature cannot implement by Protocol Buffers.
+The most of limitations come from the IDL's power of expression -- some kind of GraphQL schema feature cannot implement by Protocol Buffers.

-However, this plugin aims to generate simple gateway of gRPC, so it won't be implemented much better thatn gRPC's way.
+However, this plugin aims to generate a simple gateway of gRPC, so it won't be implemented much better than gRPC's way.

 ## Contribute

 - Fork this repository
-- Customize/Fix plroblem
+- Customize / Fix problem
 - Send PR :-)

 ## Author